 When you brush your teeth every morning and night and floss once a day, you are doing more than just taking care of your mouth.
 You are improving your general health by decreasing your risk of some rather serious illnesses and diseases, such as diabetes, pneumonia, osteoporosis, heart disease and stroke.

 Why does oral hygiene play such a significant role in your overall well-being?
 Researchers have found what they call the oral-systemic connection.
 In other words, what’s in your mouth doesn’t necessarily stay in your mouth.
 The same bacteria and toxins that can cause tooth decay and periodontal disease may be involved in the development or severity of other bodily conditions.
 Therefore, oral hygiene and dental cleanings are as much about caring for your whole body as they are about caring for the health of your teeth and gums.

-A routine cleaning at our Raleigh dental practice is performed by one of our skilled hygienists.
+A routine cleaning at our North Raleigh dental practice is performed by one of our skilled hygienists.
 The procedure consists of scaling, polishing and flossing the teeth in order to thoroughly remove the accumulated plaque, tartar and stains.
 This cleaning not only helps to keep you healthier by preventing disease, but also leaves your mouth feeling refreshed.
 We offer pleasant-tasting polishing pastes that contain fluoride and also a version that is fluoride-free - our patients get to choose.